alexdeplov/alexdeplov.github.io/content/posts/blog/2025/how-i-automated-my-computer-life-with-macos-folder-actions.md

 Such a simple need, yet so many manual actions were required.

 So I realized that I could use the powerful macOS Folder Actions.
 I decided to use them as a trigger for my needs—any need.
-Set it up once, and then reuse it with just a drag and drop.
 Drop the file in, and the folder action trigger does the job.

 Here’s a quick demo of how much easier converting .MOV files into .MP4 has become with drag and drop.
 Drop a file, wait, and it's done.
 It’s pure magic!